Minh-tao/DailyHabitTracker/Readme.md

 A desired feature of the application is to color-code date squares on the calendar to denote how much of their tasks the user completed on that date; this feature is intended to help the user keep track of how consistently they are sticking to their dailiy habits, but as of the March 30th version of this application, this feature is only hard-coded into the application as a demonstration/proof-of-concept.

+The comments in the application's code are made to help more easily navigate its different components using the [Comment Anchors](https://marketplace.visualstudio.com/items?itemName=ExodiusStudios.comment-anchors) extension by Starlane Studios for VSCode.

 ## Getting Started

 ### Dependencies